fl101/awardfares-blog/_posts/2024-05-18-eurobonus-vs-flying-blue.md

 ### Based on Status

-Both EuroBonus and Flying Blue offer several tiers for frequent flyers, with different progression and qualification requirements.
-Flying Blue emphasizes more on amount spent on the tickets, while EuroBonus is a combination of amount spent/(fare class) and distance flown.
-In both programs, moving into higher tiers not only gives members access to more benefits and perks, but also accelerates miles earnigs by adding a multiplier.
+EuroBonus and Flying Blue both reward frequent flyers with tiered memberships, offering a path to unlock valuable perks and accelerate your points/miles accumulation.
+Earning your way up the tiers can bring exciting benefits like priority boarding, lounge access, and even free flight upgrades.
+The key difference between the programs lies in how you qualify for these tiers.
+EuroBonus uses a combination of the amount you spend and the fare class you choose, while Flying Blue focuses primarily on the total amount spent on your tickets.

 **SAS EuroBonus**